djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 $w_{i \in n} = f_w(w_{i-1})$

-In the original algorithm the cost of each modification is 1.
-In the proposed algorithm instead of the constant value, one of the weights are used at the position.
+In the original algorithm, the cost of each modification is 1.
+In the proposed algorithm instead of the constant value, one of the weights is used at the position.
 - The minimum of the two weights should be picked in case of a monotonically decreasing weight function
 - The maximum of the two weights should be picked in case of a monotonically increasing weight function